 Research Path #2

 The steps in path one can also be initiated from the that lists all company filings by selecting the insider transactions link for the reporting owner.

 Research Path #3

 The consolidated activity log and consolidated Form 4 logs are also accessible if you select a Form 4 from the “master” page, which takes you here:

 …and select “reporting” and “see all company filings”.

 As we can see, until now, CEO Kang Yihua hadn’t made a single open purchase of stock since the reverse merger days (where the issuer was still shown as the shell company, Andean Development Corp, EVK eventually merged into).

 “Insiders might sell their shares for any number of reasons, but they only buy them for one: They think the price will rise.”

-Though our due diligence isn’t exhaustive, and regardless of our lack of deep dive on-the-ground due diligence on EVK, as well as Chinese reverse merger frauds that have surfaced over the years, form 4 disclosures accurately signaled and preceded a near-term increase in share price (currently standing at ~30) have us watching EVK more closely.
+Though our due diligence isn’t exhaustive, and regardless of our lack of deep dive on-the-ground due diligence on EVK, as well as Chinese reverse merger frauds that have surfaced over the years, form 4 disclosures accurately signaled and preceded a near-term increase in share price in EVK, and has us watching the stock more closely.